UW-Hydro/bmorph/docs/example_workflow_explained.rst

     watershed_met['hru'] = (watershed_met['hru'] - 1.7e7).astype(np.int32)

-And last not be certainly not least, we need the flows themselves! bmorph operates as a post-processing method, meaning a streamflow routing through mizuroute should occur before running all this.
-As a result, loading up the raw flows involves combining a number of flow netcdf files, hence the open_mfdataset.
+And last not be certainly not least, we need the flows themselves! ``bmorph`` is a post-processing method, meaning a streamflow routing through mizuroute should occur before running all of this.
+As a result, loading up the raw flows involves combining a number of flow netcdf files, hence the ``open_mfdataset``.

 .. code:: ipython3